-With the population growing at approximately 11 percent per annum, by 2043 over 2.2 million people are expected to live in Tāmaki Makaurau, an increase of over 30 percent from 2018.
+With the population growing at approximately 11 percent per annum, by 2043 over 2.2 million people are expected to live in Tāmaki Makaurau, an increase of more than 30 percent from 2018.
 The growth in the area is accommodated through increased density in urban centres and expansion into lifestyle properties in the higher risk urban-rural interface greenfield sites.

-At the last census, Tāmaki Makaurau had a total of 498,789 occupied private dwellings, an increase of 26,745, or 5.7 percent from 2013.
+In the 2018 census, Tāmaki Makaurau had a total of 498,789 occupied private dwellings, an increase of 26,745, or 5.7 percent from 2013.